dslguo/Super-Discord-Bot/README.md

 # Super Discord Bot

-A side project where I get to explore the basics of Java, Spring and Maven by creating a discord bot with a wide range of functionalities.
+A side project where I get to explore the basics of Java, Spring and Maven by creating a Discord bot with a wide range of functionalities.

 ![SuperDiscordBotSnippet](SuperDiscordBotSnippet.png)

 ### ~ A bit of context ~
-Throughout Victoria's 200+ day lockdown, my friends and I have spent most of our time studying, socializing and playing games on discord's voice channels.
-To lift everyone's spirit, I thought it was a good idea to collaborate and create a discord bot which offered a wide range of fun and interactive features.
+Throughout Victoria's 200+ day lockdown, my friends and I have spent most of our time studying, socializing and playing games on Discord's voice channels.
+To lift everyone's spirit, I thought it was a good idea to collaborate and create a Discord bot which offered a wide range of fun and interactive features.

 ### Technologies I used:
 - Java